boundary-layer-meteo/boundary-layer-meteo.github.io/lectures/turbulence.md

 E \sim \epsilon^\frac{2}{3} \kappa^{-\frac{5}{3}}.
 $$

-This result is one of the most fundamental properties of high-Reynolds number turbulent flows.
+The result that the spectral energy $E$ for a certain wave number is proportional to wave number $k$ to the power $-5/3$ is one of the most fundamental properties of high-Reynolds number turbulent flows.